 Meeting was held at GVMS Choral Room.
 Armstrong opened the meeting at 7:05.

-Carol Armstrong, (Chair), Dan Walker (Vice Chair), Meg Solomon (Secretary), Stephanie Yocum (alternate), visitor:
+Carol Armstrong, (Chair), Meg Solomon (Secretary), Sharon Richardson, Pete Goodman, Stephanie Yocum.
+Visitors: Ed

 Note: Chris Heleniak is our new township manager. email@example.com.